 Of course, Welch’s door is always open for guidance, as he refers students to essential services, empathizes with their concerns and shares his own STEM experiences and successes.

 “The ethos of the program is to share what you know,” Welch said.

 For many students, the knowledge they’ve gleaned in STEM Scholars has been a supportive bridge to a career or graduate program that they’ve been dreaming about for years.

 Kordell Schrock (’23 computer science), who joined STEM Scholars in 2018, has been tinkering with computers since middle school.
-He credits the program with advancing his computer programing career and pointing him toward the right resources at just the right moments.
+He credits the program with advancing his computer programming career and pointing him toward the right resources at just the right moments.

 “STEM Scholars helped me with the fundamentals, like creating a well-written resume, CV and personal statement,” Schrock said.
 “I was able to use those tools to land incredible opportunities and internships.”